 The manufacturing process of medical devices is critical and precise.
 You need to work under high-quality standards to get it right.
 Clean rooms, for example, involve a high level of complexity in construction.
 For its nature, they need to have a controlled level of contamination that is specified by the number of particles per cubic meter as specified particle size.
 So, a pretty big deal.

 On the other hand, they were actively looking for a contractor with BIM expertise.
-Fisher & Paykel knew by first hand that they wanted to be involved in the project every step of the way.
+Fisher & Paykel knew by firsthand that they wanted to be involved in the project every step of the way.
 They knew that by working with BIM they could reach an exceptional level of collaboration.

 Moreover, they were concerned about how the different members of the team could communicate.
-The project construction was in Mexico, and Fisher and Paykel’s participants were based on different regions across New Zealand and the United States.
+The project construction was in Mexico, and Fisher and Paykel’s participants were based in different regions across New Zealand and the United States.

-In short, we were looking to build a high complexity project with a clear collaboration process to achieve high standard quality, stay on budget and deliver on time.
+In short, we were looking to build a high-complexity project with a clear collaboration process to achieve high-standard quality, stay on budget and deliver on time.

 We coordinated communication between teams with a centralized model of information.
 The goal was to have a crystal-clear visualization of the project.

 For planning, we decided to use mainly these two tools: